-Situated in the beautiful Delaware Valley, Ashland Nature Center is the backdrop for our three-day gathering from June 5-7, 2020.
+Situated in the beautiful Delaware Valley, Ashland Nature Center is the backdrop for our three-day 'hybrid' gathering from Friday, June 4 to Sunday, June 6, 2021.
 Our summit features sessions for educators working with children ages three through eight years old (preschool - 3rd grade).
 We are grateful to our partners at Delaware Nature Society and the University of Delaware for helping organizing this incredible training event!

 Caylin Gans, Forest Schooled and

 Caylin Gans and Seth Mbanzare hail from Ottawa, Canada.
 They met while delivering a “Play in Parks” program for the Child & Nature Alliance of Canada, which brought outdoor, unstructured, play opportunities to children in their local community parks.
 Seth is currently a student and works at achildren's centre where she incorporates outdoor playwork.
 She has a talent for storytelling and inspiring imaginative play.
 Caylin has a background in environmental education and has delivered Forest and Nature School programs with a variety of age groups while living in the UK, USA, and now Canada.
 She is also the author of the blog and book, both titled Forest Schooled, and has an unusual love of rainy weather.